 Mix ingredients in a large bowl, by hand, until well blended.
 Batter will be the consistency of very thick cookie dough.
 Form balls with a cookie scoop or roll by hand.
 Place on a large plate and put in the freezer for 15-30 minutes.
 Melt your dark chocolate.
 Remove your protein balls from the freezer and drizzle the top of each with chocolate (or you can dip them!)
 The chocolate will harden pretty quickly.
 Refrigerate in any container you’d like to use.
 ENJOY!

 Chocolate chip cookies.
 Who doesn’t love them?
 I certainly do, but let’s face it – they are delicious, but don’t provide us with much nutrition.
 How about a low sugar, protein chocolate chip cookie?
 Now we are talking!

 Grab a bowl, a sturdy spoon and let’s make some cookies!
-I don’t add sugar when I’m baking these cookies because I’ve become accustomed to less sweet.
-For me, the Jif peanut butter and the dark chocolate chips add enough sweetness).
-If you prefer to have the cookies a bit sweeter, add the optional 1/4 cup brown sugar.
-If you are using natural peanut butter without any added sugar, you may need to add the sugar to this recipe.
-I use oat flour and I grind my own in my mini blender or food processer.
 I use Ghirardelli or Toll House dark chocolate morsels.
 Dark chocolate has less sugar and a deeper chocolate taste because they have more cacao.
-I like to use a digital scale to weigh out higher calorie ingredients such as peanut butter.
-The digital scale I use is a basic EatSmart scale.
+I like to use a digital scale to weigh out higher calorie ingredients such as the nut or seed butter.
+The digital scale I use is a basic EatSmart scale. ** I like to add collagen peptides for an added boost of protein and collagen for my joints and skin. ** If you use Tahini or Almond Butter, you will be increasing your calcium intake.

 Pro tip: You can calculate the macros of any recipe by using a recipe builder in Apps such as LoseIt! or MyFitnessPal.